 1. How To Become An Expert In 1 Month

-Josh Kaufman, author of best selling book 'The Personal MBA: Master the Art of Business' states on NextWeb.com...
+Josh Kaufman, author of the best-selling book 'The Personal MBA: Master the Art of Business' states on NextWeb.com...

-"It takes 10,000 hours to become an “expert in an ultra competitive field” but to go from “knowing nothing to being pretty good”, actually takes 20 hours.
+"It takes 10,000 hours to become an “expert in an ultra-competitive field” but to go from “knowing nothing to be pretty good”, actually takes 20 hours.
 The equivalent of 45 minutes a day for a month."

 So if you can spare an hour a day for 1 month you already will be knowledgeable enough to compete in a niche even if not an 'expert' just yet.

-Josh breaks down the process to becoming an 'expert' in 4 simple steps:
+Josh breaks down the process of becoming an 'expert' in 4 simple steps: